Buzz Power: The Original Organic Honey Sports Fuel

-Each 30g sachet contains a generous 24g of naturally-balanced carbohydrate, with additional essential electrolytes tailored to replace minerals lost through perspiration.
+Every sachet of Buzz Power contains a whopping 24g of naturally-balanced carbohydrate, with performance electrolytes blended in to replace minerals lost through perspiration.

 Buzz Power is the first natural alternative to energy gels that is made from 98% raw organic honey.
 We are not a flavoured gel, nor do we add token amounts of mass-produced honey, which has mostly likely been boiled and sterilised.

 Buzz Power contains 98% raw organic honey, which has been sustainably sourced from organic bee farmers who share our ethical and environmentally-minded values.